 Alternatively, older populations may face low calcium concentrations alongside deficient PTH production in hypo hormonal states.
 Due to problems involving PTH secretion, the body might not stimulate enough, or any, osteoclast activation—and because ionic calcium is not released from the bones in this case, a calcium deficiency state may ensue.
 This generally involves symptoms of osteomalacia (or weak bones due to lack of calcium), tetany, hypotension, and cardiac rhythm issues.

-To rectify hypocalcaemia, levothyroxine can stimulate the release of the PTH.
+To rectify hypocalcaemia, hormones can stimulate the release of the PTH.
 This will help activate the osteoclasts, which can then release calcium from the bones into the circulatory system, simultaneously resulting in bone loss (osteoporosis).

 Finally, there could also be an excess state of circulating calcium in the elderly, which inhibits the production of the PTH via a negative feedback loop.
 However, since osteoblasts are largely inactive in this population, they cannot deposit the excess calcium into the bones.
 The result is an abnormal accumulation of calcium in vital organs such as the kidneys, the heart, and the blood vessels, potentially leading to organ damage.